How Does Credit Scoring Work?

 A credit file is simply data that has been collected about a borrower that reflects their history with credit.
 Everyone has their own personal credit score, which usually ranges from 300 to 850.
 However, each credit reference agency has its own specific method of calculating a credit score.

-Lenders and businesses will often use a credit score to understand a client’s past credit behavior, allowing them to assess how suitable it is to lend money to a borrower.
+Lenders and businesses will often use a credit score to understand a client’s past credit behaviour, allowing them to assess how suitable it is to lend money to a borrower.
 For example, a mortgage lender may look at whether or not a borrower has any existing debts.

 If your credit score is low, it doesn’t mean that you won’t be accepted by a lender.
 All lenders have their own criteria and most will look at the data and make their own mind up based on what they see, rather than letting a computer automatically decide.